-Those who have been abused need shepherds.
-However, if we are to be helpful, we need to be aware of pitfalls and the ways we could make their journey even harder.
+Those who have been abused so need shepherds.
+However, if we are to be helpful, we need to be aware of pitfalls where we could make their journey even harder, even when we are trying to help.
 Their wounds have many layers, not the least being that for many, their boundaries have been breached and their choices overrun.
 Over my years of caring for survivors, I have at times been so aware of Jesus being so gentle, so patient and so respectful of the boundaries of those who had been harmed in these ways, that it has made me weep at His kindness.

-Despite our best intentions, too often, we his under-shepherds, can be impatient or forceful, or paralyse survivors with guilt, or override their boundaries and choices, or put unhelpful pressure on their wounds.
-My aim in this article is not to train you to become a skilled counsellor of abuse victims, but rather to concentrate on your role as shepherd.
+Yet too often, we his under-shepherds, can be impatient - or forceful - or paralyse survivors with guilt - or override their boundaries and choices - or be unaware where we put unhelpful pressure right onto their old wounds.
+My aim in this article is not to provide you with the training to become a skilled counsellor of abuse victims, but rather to concentrate on your shepherd's role.
 You and your congregation can provide valuable things like supportive relationships, warmth, partnership, understanding, safety, as well as ministry that helps reveal God's love and provision for them.
-My aim here is to illustrate (1) different ways your ministry may bless; (2) some pitfalls, that if not grasped, can derail your care; and (3) ways to work in partnerships with others.
+My aim here is to illustrate 1) different ways your ministry may bless: 2) some pitfalls, that if not grasped, can derail your care of them: 3) ways it can be better to work in partnerships with others.